marksull/fmcapi/README.md

 Then either code away referencing the fmc variable to get to the internal methods of the FMC class **or** utilize the various class objects to ease your coding needs.

+If you are using cdFMC, your api requests will need to proxied to that cdFMC via CDO.
+The authentication mechanisms used here are different than on-prem FMC as it looks like CDO's webserver is proxying these api requests to "cloud" FMC.
+Thankfully, it seems like aside from authentication, cdFMC has all the same api endpoints available.
+Follow the instructions [here](https://www.cisco.com/c/en/us/td/docs/security/firepower/730/Rapid-Release/API/CDO/cloud_delivered_firewall_management_center_rest_api_quick_start_guide/Connecting_With_A_Client.html) to create a CDO user capable of using the CDO api.
+This process will give you a JWT token which is what will be used for authenticating to CDO api, even when sending api requests to the cdFMC api.

+`with fmcapi.FMC(host='examplecompany.app.us.cdo.cisco.com', cdfmc=True, api_key=$JWT-TOKEN-FROM-CDO-API-USER autodeploy=False) as fmc:`

+NOTE: This JWT token is NOT the token used when utilizing the cdFMC api-explorer.
+It looks like the authentication for the cdFMC api-explorer is handled under the hood by CDO authenticating the CDO user and then just using a embedded "api-explorer" user that is cisco managed.
+This probably also means that cdFMC api-explorer can only have one session since any CDO user that goes to the cdFMC api-explorer will just get a new session of the cdFMC user 'api-explorer' thus logging any other existing 'api-explorer' user out.
+``

 Building out an example network is in the "example" directory.
 This isn't fully completed but it should help you get an idea of what is possible.